-Alejandra Frausto is a middle school science teacher at Eberhart Elementary, a CPS neighborhood school.
+Alejandra Frausto is a former middle school science teacher at Eberhart Elementary, a CPS neighborhood school.
 She has also worked as a high school chemistry teacher, curriculum coach, and associate principal.
 She is the lead teacher on the NSF-funded project “Youth Participatory Science to Address Urban Heavy Metal Contamination.”

 Alternatives Inc. is a Chicago organization that supports and empowers Chicago youth to build safer and more vibrant communities through an asset-based model that focuses on enriching young people’s lives by building upon their individual strengths within the context of their family and community.